Steinkraft Zeolith nährstoffreiches Gemüse Blog Erdbeeren im Garten – klein, rot und voller Nährstoffe

 One fruit.
 Five ways to enjoy it.

-What's in a Strawberry
+What's inside a strawberry

 The strawberry is one of the most nutrient-dense fruits available—and at the same time, one of the lowest in calories.
 100 grams of strawberries contain only 32 kilocalories.
-For that, we get a package that's quite impressive.
+For that, we get a package that's truly impressive.

 ★ Vitamin C in abundance.